vtex-apps/io-documentation/docs/en/Recipes/development/vtex-io-cli-install.md

 https://vtex.io/vtexcli/install/win-x64
 ```

-2. Once downloaded, open the VTEX Setup and follow the instructions to complete the installation.
+2. Once downloaded, got to the folder where the VTEX Setup was downloaded and open it on your machine.
+3. To finish the installation process, follow the instructions described on it.

 * **Chocolatey**
 1. Download and install **Chocolatey** as described on this [link](https://chocolatey.org/install).